surniaulula/wpsso/readme.txt

 = 10.1.1 =

-(2022/02/05) Fixed clearing cache for multi-page content by moving the page number for caching from the transient name to a transient array key.
+(2022/02/05) Fixed clearing cache for multi-page content by moving the page number for caching from the transient name to the transient array key.

 = 10.1.0 =